-The City of Lemoore, California, deployed Dossier fleet maintenance software in September of 2008 to help manage the maintenance of its 200 vehicle fleet – everything from police cars and pickups to heavy trucks.
+The City of Lemoore, California, deployed AMCS Fleet Maintenance software in September of 2008 to help manage the maintenance of its 200 vehicle fleet – everything from police cars and pickups to heavy trucks.
 But overcoming resistance to change took time.
-That’s why the benefits of Dossier didn’t become obvious until June 2009, but then they were impressive.
+That’s why the benefits of AMCS Fleet Maintenance didn’t become obvious until June 2009, but then they were impressive.

 Jason Shaw came to Lemoore in April of 2008 with a management degree and a wealth of hands-on experience.
 Shaw had worked as an industrial mechanic for Alcoa.
 Before that he had served as a mechanic in the U.S. Navy on the U.S.S.
 Nimitz.
 There Shaw played a crucial role in the implementation of a new safety-related software system aboard the nuclear-powered super-carrier.